-You may also view the Guide to Billing and Financial Aid (see the box to the right), which includes detailed information about applying financial aid to study abroad (ex. dates of dispersement, loan adjustments, special summer aid considerations and more).
+The Guide to Billing and Financial Aid (the box to the right) includes detailed information about applying financial aid to study abroad (ex. dates of dispersement, loan adjustments, special summer aid considerations and more).

 Financial Aid for Semester and Year-long Programs

-Students/parents who have filed the annual FAFSA form are generally offered at least enough money in the form of Stafford and Parent Plus loans to cover their study abroad costs.
+Students/parents who have filed the annual FAFSA form are generally offered at least enough money in the form of Stafford and Parent Plus (a loan to the parent) loans to cover their study abroad costs.
 If there is high need, students may also be offered grants.
-Be aware that the Parent Plus loan is a loan to the parent.
-The parent must be willing and able to accept the Parent Plus loan, otherwise students will need to try to qualify for an alternative loan which is more difficult to obtain.
-To get more information about Financial Aid at CU, please visit http://www.colorado.edu/finaid.
+If offered Parent Plus loans, the parent must be willing and able to accept the Parent Plus loan, otherwise students will need to try to qualify for an alternative loan which is more difficult to obtain.
+To get more information about Financial Aid at CU, please visit http://www.colorado.edu/financialaid.

 Financial Aid for Summer Programs